Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Introduction

 In this paper, clustering is performed via a mixture model that uses a \emph{pattern-mixture model} approach (see \citet{little1993pattern} and the definition in Section~\ref{sec:model}) with non-parametric distributions.
-Thus, no assumptions are made on the data distribution or on the missingness process except that the variables are independent within components.
-Note that this assumption is quite standard for semi-parametric mixtures \citep{hallAOS2003,kasaharaJRSSB2014,chauveauSurveys2015,zhengJASA2019}.
+Thus, no assumptions are made on the data distribution or on the missingness mechanism except that the variables are independent within components.
+Note that this assumption is quite standard for semi-parametric mixtures \citep{hallAOS2003,kasaharaJRSSB2014,chauveauSurveys2015,zhengJASA2019,kwon2019estimation}.
+Moreover, this is an implicit assumption made by geometrical clustering (\emph{e.g.,} $K$-means or $K$-POD) when a diagonal metric is used to compute the distances between observations.
+Finally, note that the parametric mixture of \citet{miaoJASA2016} is introduced to cluster univariate data and that its extension to the case of multivariate data is not trivial without the assumption of independence within components.
+Despite that this assumption is relevant in many situations, especially if the number of variables is large with respect to the number of observations \citep{hand2001idiot,webb2005not,stephens2018naive}, it can induce a bias when violated.
+Thus, we discuss in Section~\ref{sec:concl} how this assumption can be relaxed.
 For each mixture component, we estimate, for each variable, its probability to be observed together with its conditional distribution given that the variable is observed.
 We emphasize that our concern is clustering and not imputation or density estimation.
-Indeed, without adding assumptions, the distribution of the variables within component cannot be estimated by our procedure.
+Indeed, the approach permits to estimate the conditional probability of the cluster memberships given the observed values.
+Note that, like in any approach developed for a non-ignorable mechanism, the distribution of the variables within component cannot be estimated by our procedure, without additionnal assumptions.

 Estimation of the semi-parametric mixture can be done by maximizing the smoothed likelihood \citep{levineBiometrika2011}.
 In this paper, we extend the concept of smoothed likelihood to mixed-type data.
-Indeed, the model implies continuous (the covariates) and binary (indicators of the missigness) variables.
+Indeed, the model includes continuous (the covariates) as well as binary (the indicators of the missigness) variables.
 In our extension, only the distribution of the continuous variables are smoothed.
 Thus, the smoothed likelihood can be maximized by a Majorization-Minorization (MM) algorithm \citep{hunter2004tutorial}.